mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 Welcome to the Mendix Amazon Bedrock Lab!

 This Lab has been designed to help you get started with using Mendix with [Amazon Bedrock](https://aws.amazon.com/de/bedrock/).
-After completing this lab, you will have the knowledge required to use the [Mendix Amazon Bedrock connector](https://marketplace.mendix.com/link/component/215042) to invoke generative AI models from your Mendix application and display their responses.
+After completing this lab, you will have the knowledge required to use the [Mendix Amazon Bedrock connector](https://marketplace.mendix.com/link/component/215042) to invoke generative AI models from your mendix application and display their responses.
 In this lab we will focus on the `Claude` and `Stable Diffusion` models.
 However, you will be able to apply the knowledge from this lab to also use other models available on Amazon Bedrock.

 This lab provides a Mendix module that uses Amazon Textract as starting point.
 If you want to learn how to use the Mendix Amazon Textract Connector yourself, you cam visit Lab 1.

 You will be using the following key services:
 - [Amazon Bedrock](https://aws.amazon.com/de/bedrock/)
 - [Amazon Textract](https://aws.amazon.com/de/textract/)